 - Making wrongful threats to drop your coverage or deny your claim (essentially, bullying).

-It should speak volumes to the average person that every state in the union has a specific body of law devoted to the bad practices of insurance companies.
+It should speak volumes to the average person that every state in the union has a specific body of law devoted to the bad practices of insurance companies or corporate defendants.
 No other industry has so much law devoted to its years of misconduct.
 Good insurers look for, and find, ways to accept and promptly handle and pay claims.
 The rest of them look for ways to cheat.
 How?
 They put their bottom line (profits) ahead of your rights – which means delaying, denying, disapproving, or diminishing the value of your claim.

 Again, laws vary from state to state, but if you feel like your insurance company is giving you the run around, or not treating you fairly, we strongly suggest you consult (at no charge) one of the experts at Daly & Black, P.C. to see whether you have a valid claim.
-Often times, even the threat of litigation will cause misbehaving insurance companies to straighten up.
+Often times, even the threat of litigation will cause misbehaving insurance companies or corporate defendants to straighten up.